chains-lab/cities-svc/docs/web/docs/CityAdminAttributes.md

 ### NewCityAdminAttributes

-`func NewCityAdminAttributes(cityId uuid.UUID, role string, createdAt time.Time, updatedAt time.Time, ) *CityAdminAttributes`
+`func NewCityAdminAttributes(role string, createdAt time.Time, updatedAt time.Time, ) *CityAdminAttributes`

 NewCityAdminAttributes instantiates a new CityAdminAttributes object This constructor will assign default values to properties that have it defined,